The Intended Parent’s Journey

 Step 1 - The Beginning (Domestic and International)

-• A personal consultation is conducted by Program Director Carol Weathers and/or Program Manager Randi Caporale with you to provide orientation of the surrogacy process and specific details about the program.
-After the consultation, you will be referred to the Program Psychologist for evaluation.
-Payment to each professional is due upon services rendered.
-Please review the “Anticipated Cost Sheet” for details.
-Click here to complete our On-line Contact Form.
+• A personal consultation was conducted by Program Director Carol Weathers with each prospective Intended Parent to provide orientation of the surrogacy process and specific details about the program.
+After the consultation, they would be referred to the Program Psychologist for evaluation.

-• Upon receipt of medical and psychological clearance, you can retain BFI’s services.
-Once you sign BFI’s Retainer Agreement and make payments according to Agreement, you become available for matching.
+• Upon receipt of medical and psychological clearance, you would then retain BFI’s services.
+Once you signed BFI’s Retainer Agreement and make payments according to Agreement, you became available for matching.

 Step 2 - Matching Process

-• Local (within the U.S.) – BFI will provide you with a GC profile based on the information you have provided and data we have collected since the beginning.
-The prospective GC will also receive a copy of your profile.
-If each party is comfortable with the profiles, then a meeting is scheduled.
-The meeting is arranged in a social setting.
+• Local (within the U.S.) – BFI then would have provided you with a GC profile based on the information you had provided and data we had collected since the beginning.
+The prospective GC would also receive a copy of your profile.
+If each party were comfortable with the profiles, then a meeting would be scheduled.
+The meeting would be arranged in a social setting.
 The goal of the meeting is to become acquainted and to share some life’s experiences so a level of comfort can be reached by all in order to proceed.

-• International – BFI will provide you with a GC profile based on the information you have provided and data we have collected since the beginning.
-The prospective GC will also receive a copy of your profile.
-If each party is comfortable, then a telephone meeting is scheduled to reach a level of comfort in order to proceed.
+• International – BFI would provide you with a GC profile based on the information you had provided and data we had collected since the beginning.
+The prospective GC would also receive a copy of your profile.
+If each party were comfortable, then a telephone meeting would be scheduled to reach a level of comfort in order to proceed.
 International IP’s meet their GC and family upon arrival to California for the IVF treatment.

 Step 3 - Medical Clearance

-• Once you have chosen your GC, she will be scheduled for her medical clearance with your RE at your expense.
-Please request the “Anticipated Cost Sheet” for details.
+• Once you had chosen your GC, she would then be scheduled for her medical clearance with your RE at your expense.

-• You will receive medical instructions from the RE for your medical clearance.
+• You would then receive medical instructions from the RE for your medical clearance.

 • Please note that the GC Medical Clearance can take approximately 2 months to complete.